Vishesh-Chahar/Vishesh-Chahar.github.io/blog/posts/neural-network-visualization/content.md

 ## The Challenge

-Many developers understand the theory behind neural networks but struggle to visualize how they actually work...
+Many developers understand the theory behind neural networks but struggle to visualize how they actually work.
+This interactive visualization tool helps bridge that gap.

-[Rest of your blog post content]

 ## Try It Yourself